-- Info: The Aircraft hex address must be manually entered if the all-call or ADS-B ID are not functioning.
-To set the hex address, select yes to modify address.
-Then use the right and left buttons to change a digits hex value and the center button to enter each hex character.
-The AV-15 starts with a \$000000 hex address after power on and it must equal the aircraft hex address, as set in the transponder, for commands h, i, j, or k to function. - k) Mode-S DF=5 discrete addressed Squawk code request.
-The saved address from i or n is used as a starting point of the adjustable address.
-The AV-15 sends a UF=5 ID request command with the 24 bit Address as defined by you.
-So to see if the the Transponder responds with its SQUAWK, that should match its mode C SQUAWK reply, just use the saved address.
-To insure that it does not reply to other addresses, change the hex address before sending the command.
-The AV-15 will display the hex ID on the top line and the squawk code on the bottom line.
-This command runs at aprox 50 Hz. - 1) Mode-s DF=20 discrete addressed Tail number (ID) request.
+- 1) Mode-s DF=20 discrete addressed Tail number (ID) request.
 The transponder should reply with its flight number or tail number.
-The AV15 will display the tail number on line 1.
+The AV17 will display the tail number on line 1.
 The hex aircraft code is displayed on line 2. - m) Mode-s DF=21 discrete addressed capability report request.
-The AV15 will display the raw transponder reply in hex as well as the received aircraft hex address.
+The AV17 will display the raw transponder reply in hex as well as the received aircraft hex address.
 All of line 1 gives 16 hex char's or the first 8 bytes and line 2 provides 6 hex char's or 3 bytes giving the first 11 message bytes in hex.
 Line 2, second half, provides the decoded aircraft hex address given by 6 hex char's.
 If the address is correct then the parity was good and the first 11 bytes are OK.
 The meaning of each bit can be found in the standard documents.
-The first two hex characters of the top line should be A8 through AF to signify that a DF=21 command was received. - Note 2; For the following Squitter functions, the squitter messages are sent by the transponder without being requested by the AV15 and are sent infrequently.
+The first two hex characters of the top line should be A8 through AF to signify that a DF=21 command was received. - Note 2; For the following Squitter functions, the squitter messages are sent by the transponder without being requested by the AV-17 and may be sent infrequently.
 The best way to check squitter is to first run the mode-s only all-call command and find a good location.
-After finding a location where AV15 reception is good, then run the squitter functions.
-Sometimes when testing in a hangar with lots of reflections off walls other equipment and even people, a few inches of AV15 movement can change the reception dramatically.
-The AV15 antenna can also be mounted on our tripod-25 foot cable accessory which can help in keeping the antenna stationary or while allowing you to operate the equipment while in the cockpit.
+After finding a location where AV17 reception is good, then run the squitter functions.
+Sometimes when testing in a hangar with lots of reflections off walls other equipment and even people, a few inches of AV17 movement can change the reception dramatically.
+The AV17 antenna can also be mounted on our tripod-25 foot cable accessory which can help in keeping the antenna stationary or while allowing you to operate the equipment while in the cockpit.

-n) ADS-B MODE-S ID SQUITTER The AV-15 will listen for the ID-SQUITTER AND display the HEX Address and 0's CRC for good reply.
+n) ADS-B MODE-S ID SQUITTER The AV-17 will listen for

+The AV-17 will listen for the ID-SQUITTER AND display the HEX Address and 0's CRC for good reply.
 The HEX aircraft address is also saved in RAM for use by commands h to k above.